Lorenzo2812/Twitter-conversations-analysis-about-Ebola/README.md

 The aim of the project is to analyse the tweets containing the keyword 'Ebola', collected for the period from 10 March 2022 to 17 November 2022
 The project is structured in several steps, each represented in a different notebook:
 1. setup
-2. functions for text analysi
+2. functions for text analysis
 3. importing data and corpus
 4. pre processing and data exploration
 5. topic modelling